-Purple ribbon .
-Regional fair winners selected for
+Purple ribbon .Regional fair winners selected

-• state fair participation
+• for state fair participation

 Blue ribbon First prize - 90 to 100 points

-Red ribbon Second prize - 80 to 89 points
+Red ribbon

-White ribbon Third prize - 70 to 79 points
+White ribbon .
+Third prize - 70 to 79 points

-Certificate All participants will receive
+Certificate All participants will receive certificates.

-certificates.

 Additional awards may be solicited by the regional chairperson.
 Publishers, equipment dealers, film producers, insurance companies, civic organizations, and local businesses may be asked to provide awards appropriate to their business.